pantrypoints/sp/content/en/research/countries/china/xi/chapter-12f.md

 strengthen the supervision of biodiversity conservation, increase publicity, and promote the participation of the whole society in biodiversity conservation.
 Delineate three control lines of ecological protection, basic farmland and urban development.
-Since the 18th National Congress of the Communist Party of China,
+Since the 18th National Congress of the CCP,

 The Party Central Committee has repeatedly proposed to build a spatial planning system.
-The 19th National Congress of the Communist Party of China clearly stated that it is necessary to "complete the delineation of three control lines: ecological protection red lines, permanent basic farmland, and urban development boundaries.”
+The 19th National Congress of the CCP clearly stated that it is necessary to "complete the delineation of three control lines: ecological protection red lines, permanent basic farmland, and urban development boundaries.”
 The three control lines are delineated and guarded, aiming to deal with the spatial pattern relationship between life, production and ecology, and promote economic